datapartnership/myanmar_economic_monitor/notebooks/vegetation-conditions/README.md

 The standardized anomaly is a dimensionless measure that accounts for variations in the mean and standard deviation of the time series data, allowing for a more robust comparison of anomalies across different regions or time periods.
 This variable can help identify abnormal vegetation conditions that may warrant further analysis or management action.

-The anomaly is calculated based on difference from the average and standard deviation
+The anomaly is calculated based on difference from the average and standard deviation.

 `"anomaly (%)" = ("evi" - "mean_evi") / "std_evi"`